MadalinaPatrichi/uob-cloud-computing/content/book/chapter_2/ch2.md

 ## Extenstions: Scalability

-We've deployed the application on a single _front-end_, talking to a single database server for persistence.
+We've deployed the application on a single VM, talking to a single database server for persistence.
 This isn't completely satisfactory: we're gaining no benefit from a deployment across multiple _availability domains_ for robustness; nor are we able to scale up to deal with additional load.

 Adding additional web servers is a straightforward task, which we'll look at next.